nyarurato/MillSimSharp/README.md

 # Mill Sim Sharp

-A voxel-based milling simulation library for .NET — the core library provides a voxel-based representation, SDF generation, and mesh exporting utilities.
+A voxel-based milling simulation dependency-free library for .NET — the core library provides a voxel-based representation, SDF generation, and mesh exporting utilities.
 The project contains a small viewer sample app for demonstrations.

 ## Overview